Namaste, Divine Brothers and Sisters,

 Bharata/Bill Barry, a Certified Priest who lives in Massachusetts, is available for pujas and yajnas in his area.
 Please contact him at firstname.lastname@example.org

-The works of Thomas Ashley-Farrand (Namadeva Acharya) give unprecedented, detailed instruction in how to empower yourself using the techniques of the ancient sages and rishis.
-He and Satyabhama have been given the mission by their Gurus Sadguru Sant Keshavadas and Guru Rama Mata to bring these teachings to everyone.
+The works of Thomas Ashley-Farrand (Namadeva Acharya) (1940-2010) give unprecedented, detailed instruction in how to empower yourself using the techniques of the ancient sages and rishis.
+He and Satyabhama have been given the mission by their Gurus Sadguru Sant Keshavadas (d.
+1997) and Satguru Rama Mata to bring these teachings to everyone.

-We have founded a religious organization, Sanatana Dharma Satsang, which has opened a Gayatri Temple in Beaverton, Oregon.
-Plans are in the works to found temples with residential communities in Oregon, New Mexico, and other locations.
+We have founded a religious organization, Sanatana Dharma Satsang, (a 501(c)3 nonprofit) which has opened a Gayatri Temple in Beaverton, Oregon.
 The link to it is in the right column.

 These works are offered in a spirit of service.
 We sincerely hope that they will further you on your path.